pkvidyarthi/Resposnsive-Resume-Maker/README.md

 If you want to save made resume as a pdf file then I want to say it's very hard to do that without any backend programm (as like php), if you want to do then should have a good understanding of php or any backend language.

 BUT I want to say that you can save it as a pdf file but it'll not perfect as like original (which is made by using of php) it'll be readable and usable.
-You can upload it anywhere you want to uplpad (to apply for internship or job ).
+You can upload it anywhere you want to upload (to apply for internship or job ).

+1st Method:

+You have to visit website https://www.sejda.com/html-to-pdf and convert your HTML code to pdf [ Note: CSS code must have in same HTML file otherwise design will be missing from your pdf file].

+2nd Method :

 Step 1: Choose option Print or use Ctrl + P.
 Step 2: Set destination "save as PDF (This option can vary with your system but you have to choose that option in which "pdf" option is included)".
 Step 3: Go to the option "more settings".
 Step 4: Set margin: minimum.
-Step 5: Set paper size A1 or that option in which resume fit in a single page.
+Step 5: Set paper size A1 or that option in which resume fit in a single page [ You can also choose A4 size and choose scale custom at 47 ].
 (It's not necessary but it is a best option.)
 Step 6: Tick (enable) option Background Graphics.
 Step 7: Save.